MeteoSwiss-APN/pyflexplot/README.md

 ### Updating the Test References

 Pyflexplot includes a set of functionality tests that compare generated output against predefined reference data.
-These reference files, which are in the .py format, are derived from and stored alongside the original data in the tests/data directory.
+These reference files, which contain summary dicts, are stored as tests/slow/pyflexplot/test_plots/ref_*.py files.
-To update these references, uncomment the lines of code in the test file you wish to update and run the test.
+To update these reference files, uncomment the following line towards the end of the test file  [`tests/slow/test_pyflexplot/test_plots/shared.py`](tests/slow/test_pyflexplot/test_plots/shared.py):

+       _TestBase = _TestCreateReference

+Then re-run the (slow) tests to generate the new reference files.
+After generating the new reference files, comment out the above line again as it was before or simply revert the file with git.

 ## Key Features